pstlo/Navigator/README.md

 Simple, poorly written but semi fun arcade game, written in Python using PyGame

 Themed version in /SpaceTheme - pixel art by @guetta.rt on instagram

--Issues:

--takes a second to start occasionally when using multiple monitors

- -dodge.py works better, space.py looks better

 /SpaceTheme/space.py: